 Does a vent hood have to vent outside?

 Range hoods do not have to be vented to the outside.
-You can purchase hoods without ductwork, called ductless hoods.
+Instead, you can purchase hoods without ductwork, called ductless hoods.
 But ducted range hoods are almost always preferred over ductless hoods.

 A range hood is not just a kitchen accessory but also a great addition to your home.
-Just make sure you don’t vent it into the attic area of your house because the smell and the dust can lead to serious health complications.
-Instead, use a wall-mounted model that can be easily moved, so you don’t have to worry about it cluttering up your attic.
+Just make sure you don’t vent it into the attic area of your house because the smell and the dust can lead to serious complications.

-This article covered range hood, how it works, and its benefits.
+This article covered range hoods, how they work, and why you should never vent a hood in the attic.
 Here are some key takeaways:

-- A range hood is one of the most crucial kitchen appliances.
+- A range hood is one of the most important kitchen appliances.

 - A vent range hood works by exhaustively circulating air throughout your kitchen, drawing in any food particles in the air.

 So, have you decided what’s best for your range hood now?
 And did I cover everything you wanted to know?
-And what do you think of my list?
 Let me know in the comments section below (I read and reply to every comment).
 If you found this article helpful, check out my full blog for more tips and tricks in your kitchen.
 Thanks for reading, and stay safe.